aviaryan/playlist-dl/README.md

 * `download.video_format` - The format of the video stream to download.
 Note that this is different from `output_format` (eg > flv,webm,mp4).
 * `download.bitrate` - The bitrate of the audio to download.
 If set to 0, then bestaudio will be downloaded.
 * `download.audio_format` - The format of the audio stream to download. (eg > webm,m4a)
+* `download.more_options` - More download options.
+See [youtube-dl README](https://github.com/rg3/youtube-dl/blob/master/README.md) for the complete list.

 **NOTE** - If the program finds no match with your `download.` settings, then it will automatically settle with the most preferable audio/video options.